kamstartech/servicemanager/docs/features/SMS_TEST_RESULTS.md

 4. **Alternative Testing**
    - Test with a phone number that has existing ESB routing
    - Run tests from outside Docker (host machine)
-   - Test from the Elixir backend to verify Orbit credentials
+   - Test from the Elixir backend to verify ESB routing/provider configuration

 ### Quick Validation Steps